nosarthur/nowhub/plans/whitepaper.md

 ## What

-This is a hacker news like web application.
-It aims to
+This is a hacker news like web application, which aims to

-- increase exposure to early stage open source project
+- increase exposure of early stage open source project
-- help novice developer find
+- help novice developer find projects to work on

+Currently, we focus on the following project categories

 - data science
 - developer tool